ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ## Summary

 * Synopsis of the book.
-Patern definition in short form
+Pattern definition in a short form